 It might help to keep in mind that when you’re dealing with your bill, you won’t be talking directly to your doctor about it (unless you seek them out).
 You will be going up against your health provider’s billing department.
 It’s their job to get as much money for the hospital as they can, so they probably won’t make it easy on you.

 Once you have the itemized list, do some research online.
 Find out the costs of the procedures and everything else should cost according to websites like Healthcare Bluebook.
 Knowing what this gives you some leverage if your health care provider is trying to overcharge you.

 You can also flat out ask for a discount.
 It never hurts to try, right?
 A lot of doctors know how expensive medical bills are and might be able to help you out.
 You can also try paying in cash (of course, this one is a little harder for most people).
 Doctor’s offices are usually pretty cash poor, so they may take less if they can get those dollar bills.

-Call your provider and ask them about what sort of relief programs they have for people suffering from financial hardship, ask specifically about their hospital’s bill relief plans, and ask which fees can be waived.
+Call your provider and ask them about what sort of relief programs they have.
+They should offer some for those suffering from financial hardship.
+If they’re tight lipped about it, ask specifically about their hospital’s bill relief plans.
+Also make sure to ask which fees can be waived.
 The key is to be polite yet firm, don’t let them try to wiggle out of helping you.

 If you end up at a nonprofit hospital, they are required by law to have relief programs and can reduce or even completely forgive your bill if you qualify.
 It can take a while to get a good deal sometimes at any hospital, so you may have to be a little pushy.
 It’s like my mom always says, though, the squeaky wheel gets the grease.